Google revamps search engine with Discover news feed and activity cards

 "I think Google has really taken advantage of a lot of people," he told reporters later that day.
 "Google and Twitter and Facebook, they're really treading on very, very troubled territory, and they have to be careful."

 Google has also been accused of using its search engine to promote liberal politics.
-Also last month, Trump tweeted a video claiming Google promoted former President Barack Obama's State of the Union addresses every January but not his.
+Last month, Trump tweeted a video claiming Google promoted former President Barack Obama's State of the Union addresses every January but not his.
 Trump added the hashtag #StopTheBias.

 Google denied the accusation, saying the search engine's homepage did indeed promote Trump's address this past January.
-Google said it didn't promote either Trump's or Obama's addresses from their first years in office because those speeches aren't technically considered State of the Union addresses.
+Google said it didn't promote either Trump's or Obama's address from their first year in office because those speeches aren't technically considered State of the Union addresses.
 (A screenshot from the Internet Archive, which keeps a record of what appears on web domains backed up Google's explanation.)

 On Monday, Google also announced search features aimed at helping local communities.
 For example, it's starting a pilot program in India to bring emergency flood information to search.
 The company also unveiled a service called Pathways, which gives job seekers information on local training programs.